-On the Leader, a Group's lookup files live under: \$CRIBL_HOME/groups/<groupName>/data/lookups.
+On the Leader, a Group's lookup files live under: \$CRIBL\HOME/groups/<groupName>/data/lookups .

-On the managed Worker, after configs have been pulled, lookups are extracted under: \$CRIBL_HOME/data/lookups.
+On the managed Worker, after configs have been pulled, lookups are extracted under: \$CRIBL\HOME/data/lookups .
 When deployed via the Leader, lookup files are distributed to Workers as part of a configuration deployment.

 If you want your lookup files to be part of the LogStream configuration's version control process, we recommended deploying using the Leader Node.
-Otherwise, you can update your lookup file out-of-band on the individual i Some configuration changes will require restarts, while many others require only reloads.
-See here for details.

-Workers.
-The latter is especially useful for larger lookup files (> 10 MB, for example), or for lookup files maintained using some other mechanism, or for lookup files that are updated frequently.
+Otherwise, you can update your lookup file out-of-band on the individual Workers.
+The latter is especially useful for larger lookup files ( > 10 MB, for example), or for lookup files maintained using some other mechanism, or for lookup files that are updated frequently.